-- a.
-The soybean and rice are a perennial crop with a one-year crop cycle and the crop is reaped exactly one year after planting; - b.
-The soybean and rice experiences linear growth; and - c.
-The economic life of the soybean and rice is one year.
+- The soybean and rice are a perennial crop with a half-year crop cycle and the crop is reaped exactly half year after planting; - The soybean and rice experiences linear growth; and b. - The economic life of the soybean and rice is half year.
+C.